sagnik1988/StockAPI/README.md

 #### Invoke

-Run using Spring Boot Maven plugin.
+This project can be run using Spring Boot Maven plugin.
+Perform the below two commands.

+1. mvn clean install -- clean, build and runs all tests.
+2. mvn spring-boot:run -- clean, build, package and runs the project in the embedded tomcat server.

 This will download the mvn dependencies and start the SpringBoot application at port `8084`